 Counselors recognize that trust is at the core of the counseling relationship.
-The American Counseling Association (ACA), American Association of Marriage and Family Therapy (AAMFT), American Association of Christian Counselors (AACC), and American Psychological Association (APA) Code of Ethics specify that counselors must respect clients' right to privacy and avoid illegal or unwarranted disclosures of confidential information.
+The American Counseling Association (ACA)Code of Ethics specifies that counselors must respect clients' right to privacy and avoid illegal or unwarranted disclosures of confidential information.
 Counselors make every effort to ensure that supervisees, students, professional assistants, and volunteers also maintain clients' privacy.
 Moreover, privacy and confidentiality are also applicable to counseling students' efforts to avoid sharing identifying client information during class discussions, case presentations, or group supervision.
 This is especially relevant in courses included in the Clinical Training sequence: Helping Relationships, Applied Practicum and Treatment Planning, Group Counseling, Practicum, Internship I, and Internship II.